 In addition, researchers at the Frederick National Laboratory for Cancer Research (FNLCR) are working with the Food and Drug Administration (FDA) and other government agencies to evaluate commercially available serology tests for SARS-CoV-2.
 Accurate serology tests are needed to identify people who have had an infection and may be immune from reinfection.
 Staff in the HPV Serology Laboratory at FNLCR are working with FDA to validate serology tests submitted to the agency by outside scientists and companies and to develop assay standards.
 One such standard, a pool of plasma from four donors with antibodies to the SARS-CoV-2 spike and nucleocapsid proteins, is now available by request to labs conducting COVID-19 antibody testing to enhance cross-study comparisons.

 Genomic Studies of COVID-19 Outcomes

-NCI has launched a series of studies of samples collected from people infected with SARS-CoV-2 to try to identify genetic variants that are associated with outcomes from COVID-19.
-One study will focus specifically on people with cancer.
-The hope is to better understand the biology of infection with this particular coronavirus, as well as to identify potential targets for new treatments and provide insights that might be used to identify individuals who are at high risk of severe outcomes.
+Another genomics study is focusing specifically on people with cancer.
+The goal is to better understand the biology of infection with SARS-CoV-2, as well as to identify potential targets for new treatments and provide insights that might be used to identify individuals who are at high risk of severe outcomes.

-NCI investigators are also conducting epidemiologic studies of cancer patients and survivors to estimate their risk of complications and death from COVID-19.
+NCI epidemiologists are also conducting studies of cancer patients and survivors to estimate their risk of complications and death from COVID-19.